 Use our free Online Claim Check to find out where you stand and if you have a claim.Start Online

-To make a common law claim for public liability injuries, medical negligence injuries and motor vehicle accidents injuries, the steps start with providing a letter of demand to the proposed defendant.
+To make a common law claim for public liability injuries, medical negligence injuries and other personal injury claims, the steps start with providing a letter of demand to the proposed defendant.
 This letter allows the defendant to bring forward any legitimate defences and notify their insurer about the claim.

 Suppose the proposed defendants can not produce any legitimate defences.
 In that case, the next step in making a common law claim is to commence a legal proceeding in the District Court of Western Australia.
 Before starting legal proceedings, you should seek legal advice from qualified personal injury lawyers.